malcolmgreaves/python-namespaced-packages-examples/README.md

 # python-namespaced-packages-examples
 Examples of Python projects using PEP-420 namespace packages.

 All examples implement the same namespaced package structure.
 Each example only differs in the build tools that are used.
 Each build tool is a PEP 517+518 compliant build backend.

+All examples use the ["native namespace packages"](https://packaging.python.org/en/latest/guides/packaging-namespace-packages/#native-namespace-packages) layout.
+Additionally, each namespace package itself uses a `src/` directory layout for its packages: all Python code lives under `src/`.

 ## Namespaced Project Stucture